 A: Definitely!
-Assessments will typically be due on Thursdays so that the prior Tuesday will be used for review sessions.
-Problem sets and quizzes are a clear sample of what to expect on the midterms or the final exam and will be administered through Canvas.
-More details on exam structure and topics will be discussed in class at the appropriate times.
+Midterms are typically on Fridays, so the prior Tuesday and Thursday discussion sections will be used for review.
+Problem sets and quizzes will be administered through Canvas and are a clear sample of what to expect on the midterms or the final exam.
+More details on the exam structure and topics will be discussed in class at the appropriate times.